 Some ROW pillars are available on the site.
-As per the existing ROW pillars and preliminary investigation with sample measurements at site, the existing total ROW at the proposed sections is approximately 45m.
+As per the existing ROW pillars and preliminary investigation with sample measurements at site, the existing total ROW at the proposed sections is approximately 45m except the RF locations.
 It appears from the first impression that the improved facility can be accommodated with a minimum quantum of land acquisition.